Charis alcohol & drug therapy unit

 Criteria for referral

-Charis invites applications from men between 21 and 65 (exceptions may be made with the agreement of the Director) who genuinely seek abstinence-based recovery from alcoholism and / or drug addiction.
-They would need to be homeless or in danger of becoming homeless (in the broadest sense of the term), and receiving state benefits.
-Applications from BME and gay/bisexual/gender reassigned men are welcome.
+Charis invites applications from men between 21 and 65 (exceptions may be made to this age group) who genuinely seek abstinence-based recovery from alcoholism and / or drug addiction.
+They would need to be homeless or in danger of becoming homeless (in the broadest sense ), and receiving state benefits.
+Applications from ethnic minorities and gay/bisexual/gender reassigned men are welcome.

-Charis is aiming to help those who do not receive funding.
+Charis only helps those who do not receive funding.
 Charis provides the group work programme free of charge for most applicants.
 The applicant must, however, be able to receive housing benefit here to cover the board and lodging charge.

 Charis would not be suitable for anyone who is not willing to look into and talk about his childhood.

-The applicant must have (and keep) recovery as his top priority.
+The applicant must have (and keep) recovery as their top priority.
 He must be committed to change.

 Charis will not accept referrals from applicants on remand or due to be released from prison.
-Applications may be made after release from prison.
+Applications would need to be made after release from prison.

 Charis would not be suitable for anyone who was unable or unwilling to participate in group work or to carry out the individual step-work.
 The Programme requires basic literacy skills.